KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 			:end-before: if (ANDROID) # Android
 			:emphasize-lines: 4, 9, 13, 18

 	Here, we include all the files needed for our project.
 First, we'll create our source file called ``main.cpp`` in the ``/Chapter2`` directory.
 All files with ``../Common/*.*`` are available to download from this tutorial website.
 Below are the links and discussion of their usage within this tutorial and with OpenXR.
-This tutorial includes all the graphics APIs header and cpp files; you only need to download the files pertaining to your grapchis API choice.
+This tutorial includes all the graphics APIs header and cpp files; you only need to download the files pertaining to your graphics API choice.

 	.. container:: opengles
 		:name: opengles-id-1